catpea/visual-programming-language/README.md

 ## TODO

+- new inheritance model is being overriden by properties that used to provide default value universe.worlds must be removed, and the value set in install

 - make the tray into a draggable Window
 - give trays connections
 - create special IO nodes in the node world, when added it makes a port in the world box